ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

    :description: This article describes benefits of dependency injection and
                  inversion of control for Python applications.
 Also it contains some Python examples that show how dependency injection and inversion could be implemented.
+In addition, it demonstrates usage of dependency injection framework,
+                 IoC container and such popular design pattern as Factory.

 History
 ~~~~~~~